Established: Family history and vineyard ownership and production in the village of Bué goes back to 17th century

 Vegan Friendly: Yes

-Vineyards: based in Bué with holdings in the following lieu-dits:
+Vineyards: based in Bué including holdings in these lieu-dits:

 • Clos du Chêne Marchand - caillottes terroir (small pebbles from Oxfordian limestone)